antimech/laravel-coinbase/README.md

 ### Performing custom logic

 You can add some custom logic that should be executed before and/or after the scheduling of the queued job by using your own model.
-You can do this by specifying your own model in the `webhookModel` key of the `coinbase.php` config file.
+You can do this by specifying your own model in the `webhook_model` key of the `coinbase.php` config file.
 The class should extend `Antimech\Coinbase\Models\CoinbaseWebhookCall`.

 Here's an example: